Moving Obstacle Collision Avoidance via Chance-Constrained MPC with CBF: CC-MPC-CBF with a Sequential Implementation

 \section{CC-MPC-CBF with a Sequential Implementation}

 In this section, we present a solution to address the limitation outlined in Remark~\ref{Drawbacks}.
+A common strategy in practice is to relax the general state constraints, typically achieved by introducing slack variables to the constraints, as seen in related works~\cite{MPC_Relaxation}.
 Specifically, we propose a sequential implementation of the CC-MPC-CBF approach.
 This involves decomposing \eqref{MPC_CBF_Problistic} into two sub-optimization problems.
-The first sub-optimization problem utilizes the MPC formulation without CBF constraints, resulting in a standard MPC formulation.
-Its objective is to provide a nominal control input $\mathbf{u}_{k: k+N-1 \mid k}^{\mathrm{nom}}$ that guarantees system performance, such as closed-loop stability.
+The first sub-optimization problem utilizes the MPC formulation without CBF constraints, resulting in a standard MPC formulation as follows, where its objective is to provide a nominal control input $\mathbf{u}_{k: k+N-1 \mid k}^{\mathrm{nom}}$ that guarantees system performance, such as closed-loop stability.

 In the second sub-optimization problem, we ensure safety by incorporating the CBF constraints.
 It is formulated as follows, and we call it a predictive safety filter.

+We use the off-the-shelf solvers, such as IPOPT, MOSEK, and CPLEX, to solve the above two optimization problems.